top of page

 An external box unit is installed outside your home and connected to a hot water cylinder inside your home which feeds your central heating and hot water pipework.
 For the system to work efficiently your radiators may need to be replaced with larger ones which can keep your home warm with the lower operating temperature achieved with a heat pump system.

-Heat pump central heating systems work best in homes with reasonably well insulated homes such as those with good loft insulation, double glazing and insulated cavity walls.
+Heat pump systems work best in homes with reasonably well insulated homes such as those with good loft insulation, double glazing and insulated cavity walls.
 However they can also be installed in older solid walled homes dependent on the circumstances which can be assessed by an MCS accredited installer.
-Installation costs may be offset by government grants or incentives.
-Cost range between £7,500 for a 2 bed home to £12,000 for a large 4 bed home.
+You may be able to get money off the cost of installation through government grants or incentives.

 A list of installers can be found at mcscertified.com